geocomplexity/sandbox/Code.md

                   }).reset_index()
 ```

-## 14. Filter and analyze only political URLs with fake news (for true news set tpfc_rating == ‘fact chekced as true’)
+## 14. Filter and analyze political-only URLs with fake news (for true news set tpfc_rating == ‘fact chekced as true’)
 ```
 from numpy import sqrt
 from numpy import power